Margaret Wigiser

-Margaret M. "Wiggie" Wigiser (December 17, 1924 – January 19, 2019) was a center fielder who played from 1944 through 1946 in the All-American Girls Professional Baseball League.
+Margaret M. "Wiggie" Wigiser (December 17, 1924 – January 19, 2019) was a center fielder who played from 1944 through 1946 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right-handed.

 Overview profile

 Wigiser was a center fielder for three seasons in the All-American Girls Professional Baseball League, including one year for the Championship Team.
 She also has been regarded as one of the earliest sluggers in the league, until a severe injury during a regular game shortened her playing career.
 After her playing days, she became an active participant in New York City public school sports, becoming a factor in persuading the New York School System to fund athletic programs for high school girls.

 Early life

 A native of Brooklyn, New York, Wigiser was one of 25 players who made the All-American Girls Professional Baseball League clubs, hailed from New York City and State, including Muriel Bevis, Gloria Cordes, Mildred Deegan, Nancy Mudge and Betty Trezza.
 She was the daughter of Herman Wigiser, orthodox Jewish and Pauline (née Fabian) Wigiser, a Roman Catholic; her family is of Hungarian ancestry.
 At early age she started to play baseball for the temple team.
 In 1942 she graduated from Seward Park School, where she received the Underhill Certificate for outstanding athlete, recognizing her achievements in softball and track and field.
 She later attended college and joined the All-American Girls Professional Baseball League.